jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 #### Hypothesis 2.
 Had we had fewer newly registered users over time? - Yes, but Further Investigation Required

-> Due to data limitations, this analysis focused on **newly registered users who created accounts between 2019 and 2022, regardless of whether they made a purchase or not.**
+> Due to the data limitations, this analysis focused on **newly registered users who created accounts between 2019 and 2022, regardless of whether they made a purchase or not.**

 <img width="60%" height="60%" align="middle" src="https://github.com/user-attachments/assets/ef9044ad-4645-4718-b076-54c61c7d00a5" />

-A plummet in customer registrations through our most successful channel, direct marketing, in 2022: however, it's **unclear whether this downfall was related to the direct marketing performance itself or whether visitors were not being sufficiently appealed to sign up.** Further investigation on marketing performance and customer journey is needed.
+However, it's **unclear whether this downfall was related to the direct marketing performance itself or whether visitors were not being sufficiently appealed to sign up.** Further investigation on marketing performance and customer journey is needed.

    <details>
    <summary>SQL Queries: Click to expand</summary>